 First Eucharist Preparation

 At St. Gerard Parish, preparation for First Eucharist is included with preparation for the Second Sacrament of Initiation – Confirmation.
-If your child is entering Grade 2, or if you have an older child that has yet to receive the Sacrament of First Eucharist, please contact the Parish Office at 306.782.2449 to register for the parish-based sacrament preparation program “Come Join Us at the Table”.
+If your child is entering Grade 2, or if you have an older child that has yet to receive the Sacrament of First Eucharist, please contact the Parish Office at 306.782.2449 to register for the parish-based sacrament preparation program “Blessed”.